 Jump to:

-Chewy Molasses Cookies
+Soft Molasses Cookies with Icing

-These chewy molasses cookies are the perfect little cookie!
-So good!
+If you love soft molasses cookies, then you've got to try these Frosted Molasses Cookies.
 They're made with butter, sugar, molasses, and all the ingredients that make a knock-out holiday cookie recipe.

-Optional Add-Ins
+Optional Mix-Ins

 - Nuts: just about any kind!
 Toast them in a saute pan about 5 minutes first or lightly toast them in the oven before adding to the dough.

-- M&M’s: plain, peanut, coconut, peanut butter, all sizes, shapes, and flavors!
+- M&Mโs: plain, peanut, coconut, peanut butter, all sizes, shapes, and flavors!
 A really fun and cute addition.

-- Dried Fruit: cranberries, raisins, blueberries, strawberries, flaked coconut (super yummy when it’s toasted) and even sliced & dried bananas!
+- Dried Fruit: cranberries, raisins, blueberries, strawberries, flaked coconut (super yummy when itโs toasted) and even sliced & dried bananas!

 - Extra Crunch: try crushing some whoppers, crushed potato chips, or pretzels,